Welcome to my tarot info. I’ve read tarot, and written about tarot too, for a long time.

 Q: What kind of people get tarot readings?
 Is it a religious thing?

-A: TLDR: I read for young old male female traditional alternative religious atheists.
+A: TLDR: I read for traditional alternative religious skeptical spiritual atheists.

 Full Answer: All kinds of people can get something out of tarot.
-Among my following of clients who get readings from me regularly are people of all ages, from varied backgrounds, and with different spiritual perspectives.
+Among my following of repeat clients are people of all ages, from varied backgrounds, and with different spiritual perspectives.
 I respect diversity.

 Q: How seriously do you take the tarot?